shader-slang/slang/docs/user-guide/06-interfaces-generics.md

 // compute(3, 1) == 2
 ```

-`as` operator can also be used in the `if` predicate to test if an object can be downcasted to a specific type, once the downcast test is successful,
+`as` operator can also be used in the `if` predicate to test if an object can be casted to a specific type, once the cast test is successful,
-the object can be used in the `if` block as the downcasted type without the need to retrieve the `Optional<T>::value` property:
+the object can be used in the `if` block as the casted type without the need to retrieve the `Optional<T>::value` property:
 ```csharp
 interface IFoo
 {